 The graph highlights that in the early part of the RSS plan period, housing completions were exceeding targets.
 At this point in time, Ribble Valley was working at a sub-regional level to Joint Lancashire Structure Plan figures, which were set even lower than the RSS requirement of 161/year.
 As a result a housing restraint policy was introduced which restricted the number of residential permissions by asking that all residential development be for affordable housing.
 This resulted in a dramatic reduction in completions, the lowest seen in 2007-2008.
 The housing restraint policy was subsequently removed in September 2008, which coincided with the formal adoption of the RSS.
-Figures from this years monitoring would indicate that the level of completions are now rising again.
-Although RSS was formally abolished by the Secretary of State for Communities and Local Government on 6th July 2010, Ribble Valley Members agreed to continue using the housing numbers element of the RSS on the basis of advice from the Chief Planner at CLG and that these numbers are evidenced and have been thoroughly examined as part of the RSS Examination in Public.
-In November 2010, RSS was officially reinstated.
+Figures from the previous years monitoring indicated that the level of completions were steadily rising again however this years monitoring has shown a further dip in the completion rate.